-This Whole30 sweet potato apple breakfast bake is naturally sweet, teeming with warming cinnamon, packed with protein, healthy fats, and fiber.
-The dish reminds me of a New Orleans-style bread pudding with its cinnamon and raisins, but it’s totally Whole30 compliant!
-A wonderful Whole30 breakfast, Whole30 sweet potato recipe, or paleo breakfast when you’re simply tired of eggs and bacon, this Whole30 sweet potato apple breakfast bake is bound to become a regular in your home.
+This paleo sweet potato apple breakfast bake is naturally sweet, teeming with warming cinnamon, packed with protein, healthy fats, and fiber.
+The dish reminds me of a New Orleans-style bread pudding with its cinnamon and raisins, but it’s totally paleo!
+A monthly or weekly staple in our home.

 I tend to speak in hyperbole a bit more than I should, but when was the last time I was *freaking out* because a recipe was so good (I mean, besides my paleo shrimp and grits, but if you’ve had them, you’ll see why!)?

 Chunks of sweet potato and apple coated in ghee and cinnamon, dotted with plumped raisins and rich walnuts, all covered with a creamy egg mixture?
-This Whole30 sweet potato apple breakfast bake is exactly what you need after days or weeks of savory Whole30 breakfasts.
+This paleo sweet potato apple breakfast bake is exactly what you need after days or weeks of savory paleo breakfasts.
 Trust me… I’ve been there many times!

 This recipe is quite forgiving, so feel free to add more or less cinnamon, walnuts, or raisins, as desired.

-Whole30 Sweet Potato Apple Breakfast Bake (Paleo, Gluten Free, Dairy Free)
+Paleo Sweet Potato Apple Breakfast Bake (Gluten Free, Dairy Free)

 - 2 teaspoons cinnamon